openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The `step` parameter is only available for dimmers.
 It sets a step value for dimmer increase/decrease actions.
 The parameter is optional and set to 10 by default.

-The Think configuration for **Niko Home Control thermostats** has the following syntax:
+The Thing configuration for **Niko Home Control thermostats** has the following syntax:

 ```
 Thing nikohomecontrol:thermostat:<bridgeId>:<thingId> "Label" @ "Location"